bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 Cockpit's main interface consists of three main components:
 1. A central region, for regular [widgets](#widgets)
-1. Mini-widget containers, including the header and footer bars
+1. Mini-widget containers, including the top and bottom bars
 1. A sidebar menu icon
    - Normally a sidebar tab arrow on the left
    - Can be configured as a burger menu in the top left corner

-### Header Bar
+### Top Bar

-The header bar is consistent across [Views](#views), and is usually used for displaying [mission information](#mission-information) mini-widgets and [connection statuses](#connection-statuses).
+The top bar is consistent across [Views](#views), and is usually used for displaying [mission information](#mission-information) mini-widgets and [connection statuses](#connection-statuses).

 During operation, it can be toggled between hidden and shown using a [Cockpit Action](#cockpit-actions-1).

-### Footer Bar
+### Bottom Bar

-The footer bar is unique to each View, and is generally used to display [indicators](#very-generic-indicators) of various kinds, along with [vehicle status controllers](#vehicle-status-controllers) and [interface controls](#interface-controls).
+The bottom bar is unique to each View, and is generally used to display [indicators](#very-generic-indicators) of various kinds, along with [vehicle status controllers](#vehicle-status-controllers) and [interface controls](#interface-controls).